 Our application form includes standard contact information (name, phone, email, city, state) which will only be used to communicate with applicants who submit their information.
 We do not share this information with outside organizations.

-Applications are due at midnight (12am Eastern Time) on the scholarship deadline.
+Applications are due at at 11:59 pm Eastern Time on the scholarship deadline date.

 These states/territories have specific restrictions regarding awards of this nature.
 If you have questions regarding your eligibility, please contact us.

 All eligibility is confirmed after a winner has been selected, so you don't need to worry about submitting FAFSA, proof of residency, DD214 Military, or other eligibility material unless we contact you and request the information.
-The only thing you need to submit for the application process is the electronic application form and short-answer essays --which can be completed completely online.
+The only thing you need to submit for the application process is the electronic application form and short-answer essays - which can be completed entirely online.